 Finding the right balance of jackets for mountain adventures is a difficult task.
-A waterproof jacket is an essential item of clothing and a warm down jacket helps when the cold weather bites back.
+A waterproof jacket is an essential item of clothing, and a warm down jacket helps when the cold weather bites back.
 But hiking is active and dynamic with different temperatures, weather and terrains to tackle.
-A reliable breathable and warm mid-layer jacket prepares you for whatever is thrown at you.
-For years, I used cheap quarter zip fleeces but needed a better fitting, breathable and weather-resistant upgrade.
-I was willing to invest in the right choice and my research led me to the Arc’teryx Proton LT Hoody.
+A reliable, breathable and warm mid-layer jacket prepares you for whatever is thrown at you.
+I was willing to invest in a synthetic midlayer with the Arc’teryx Atom and Arc’teryx Proton being top contenders.
+Find out why the Arc’teryx Proton LT Hoody is my favourite hiking jacket and is better than the Atom.

 Introducing: Arc’teryx Proton LT Hoody